samvram/SAS/PITCHME.md

 ---

-The challenges posed here are uniquea and random in the sense that these have not been purposefully created, but have been found to occur naturally!
+The challenges posed here are unique and random in the sense that these have not been purposefully created, but have been found to occur naturally!

 ---